juliehutchinson001/javascript_practice/notes/react_notes.md

 # What is JSX?

->- JSX is a syntax extension for JavaScript.
+>- JSX is a JavaScript XML.
+It is a javascript syntax extension for JavaScript.
 It was written to be used with React.
 JSX code looks a lot like HTML.

 ```javascript
 const h1 = <h1>Hello world</h1>;